dengitb/My-Portfolio/projects/internal-security-audit.md

 **Confidentiality, Integrity, Availability (CIA):**
 - **Confidentiality:** Weakened by broad access and lack of encryption
 - **Integrity:** Partially supported through existing system controls
 - **Availability:** At risk due to lack of backups and disaster recovery planning

 ---

 ## Audit Artifacts & References
-The following artifacts were used to conduct the audit and document findings:
+The following documents were used to conduct the audit and complete the assessment:

-- **Audit Scope, Goals, and Risk Assessment Report**
+- **Botium Toys: Scope, Goals, and Risk Assessment Report**
-  → `./artifacts/scope-goals-risk-assessment.pdf`
+  → `./artifacts/botium-toys-scope-goals-risk-assessment.pdf`

 - **Control Categories (Administrative, Technical, Physical Controls)**
   → `./artifacts/control-categories.pdf`